 If your hair is an unusual colour then you should expect to receive more money for it.
 It’s best to ask a wig maker how much your hair is worth before you chop it all off, so you don’t make any decisions you end up regretting.

-Market your new product online.
-Firstly, we recommend you try buyandsellhair.com, a classified ad site for buyers and sellers of human hair worldwide.
+To make money selling your body, you have to market your new product online.
+Firstly, try buyandsellhair.com, a classified ad site for buyers and sellers of human hair worldwide.

 To advertise is quite cheap, only $14.50 for three months, and all transactions are managed through PayPal.
 They take no commission on completed sales and everything you make will be yours, so it’s worth trying out.

 Otherwise there is always Gumtree or Craigslist.
 Also, check our article on making money selling your hair and see the companies that have left comments on the article.

 - Just make sure you have clear, accurate pictures, a description and contact details.

 - You could also advertise yourself places other people haven’t thought of.
 For example hairstylists need extensions, hair colleges will need human hair and even high-quality paint brushes use human hair.

 - Thinking outside of the box when you are out trying to make money selling your body might just pay off!